The Bankrate promise

 International Airline Program

-The Business Platinum Card® from American Express and The Platinum Card® from American Express lets you access a newer Amex program for frequent flyers known as the International Airline Program.
-This program was created to increase access to lower fares on 20 participating airlines, but it’s only good for international premium class tickets.
+The business and personal Platinum cards let you access a newer Amex program for frequent flyers known as the International Airline Program.
+This program was created to increase access to lower fares on 24 participating airlines, but it’s only good for international premium class tickets.

 - Daily breakfast for two people